-Emma Bloksberg-Fireovid’s a hard-working Partnerships Manager here in Washington, DC and was just a few months into her new job at an education nonprofit when she joined us at Bossed Up Bootcamp this summer.
+Emma Bloksberg-Fireovid’s a hard-working nonprofit partnerships manager in Washington, DC and was just a few months into her new job at an education nonprofit when she joined us at Bossed Up Bootcamp.

 I had the chance to catch up with Emma and hear how one key skill in particular has had a big impact at work:

-Emilie: So glad to catch up with you, boss!
+Emilie: So glad to catch up with you, Emma!

 Emma: Same here!
-Bootcamp was such an amazing weekend – and that hard work is definitely paying off.
+Bossed Up Bootcamp was such an amazing weekend – and that hard work is definitely paying off.

-Emilie: Fantastic to hear it!
-So tell me – what’s been the biggest take-away for you?
+Emilie: So tell me – what’s been the biggest take-away for you?

-Emma: It might seem like a little trick, but I have focused intensely on eliminating qualifiers from my speech since Bootcamp – and I have seen the real impact on my ability to speak and present like a boss!
+Emma: It might seem like a little trick, but I have focused intensely on eliminating qualifiers from my speech – and I‘ve seen the real impact on my ability to speak and present like a boss!

-Now each sentence I say is 100% intentional and every word is critical to my point.
-With this I have become WAY more comfortable “sticking my landing” once I’ve said what I wanted to say.
+Now each sentence I say is more intentional and every word is critical to my point.
+With this I have become way more comfortable “sticking my landing” once I’ve said what I wanted to say.
 The effect is a more calm, confident, and authoritative demeanor that is visible to my coworkers.
 It’s kind of amazing.

 Emilie: Nice.
 What kind of impact has that had on how you work?

-Emma: I’ve noticed the biggest impact at meetings with senior staff.
+Emma: I noticed the biggest impact at meetings with senior staff.
 It’s like night and day.
-By deleting qualifiers, my speech is more clear, concise, and strong.
+By eliminating qualifiers, my speech is more clear, concise, and strong.
 My colleagues are turning their heads when I talk, listening to what I’m saying, and seeing me as someone with something to say – and the authority to say it.

 Just the other week I facilitated a meeting for external stakeholders.
-Throughout the presentation I remained mindful of not using qualifiers and every time I spoke — BOOM — people turned my way looking engaged and eager to hear what I had to say.
-Even though I was the youngest in the room by a few decades, I successfully captured their attention and got my points across assertively.
+Throughout the presentation I remained mindful of not using qualifiers and every time I spoke, people turned my way looking engaged and eager to hear what I had to say.
+Even though I was the youngest in the room by a few decades, I captured their attention and got my points across assertively.
 Afterwards, the COO of my organization came up to me and said plainly, “you just blew me away.”

 I felt like such a boss!

 Emma: Thanks.
-This small change – along with all the work we did together at Bootcamp – has really boosted my confidence to communicate the value and worth of my ideas (at work AND in my personal life).
-As young professional women, we are rarely encouraged to grow and hone that confidence, but this one trick from Bootcamp really helped me realize my potential.
+This small change – along with all the work we did together at Bossed Up Bootcamp has really boosted my ability to communicate the value and worth of my ideas (at work and in my personal life).
+As young professional women, I feel like we’re rarely encouraged to hone that confidence, but this one trick really helped me realize my potential.

 Back in high school, you know you’re a great soccer player because you score goals.
 You know you’re a great student because you get good grades.
 Because you see those results, you don’t feel the need to tell everyone about it.